Anbar Asia

 Each of the main constituents of bitumen affects the properties and performance of bitumen.
 The Chemical and physical properties of bitumen in general should be evaluated as a result of the effect of these compounds according to their quantitative ratios that differ in different bitumens.
 Asphalt, for example, causes bitumen to harden, and Maltin provides its adhesion and ductility properties.
 Maltin affects the bituminous properties of bitumen.

-Ask Your Marketing Questions About West Asian Petroleum Chemical Metals Metal Nitrogen Oxygen Bitumen Resin Trade In West Asia
+Ask Your Marketing Questions About West Asian Stone Petroleum Crude oil Chemical Metals Metal Nitrogen Oxygen Bitumen Sand Resin Trade In West Asia

 Source